elkewind/kelpGeoMod-capstone-project/04-README-images/01-README-images-readme.txt

-This contains all of the "images"" used in our big README.md, including pdf versions of our schematic, technical documentation, and user guide.
+This contains all of the "images" used in our big README.md, including pdf versions of our schematic, technical documentation, and user guide.